Materials-Consortia/OPTIMADE/optimade.rst

 - **Description**: The :entry:`trajectories` entry is used to share data belonging to sequences of structures, e.g., from a molecular dynamics or Monte Carlo simulation.

-  The individual structures of the trajectories are called frames.
+  The individual steps of the trajectories are called frames.

   Some examples of the data that can be shared are the particle positions, the pressure and the energies.
   :entry:`trajectories` entries have the properties described in the section `Properties Used by Multiple Entry Types`_ as well as the following properties: `reference_structure`_, `reference_frame`_ and `nframes`_.